 In addition, as mentioned earlier, the previous CEO compensation CSR literature is plagued by the problem of reverse causality, which makes it difficult to draw a concrete conclusion on the causal effect.
 In the previous section, we conducted the DiD tests using the quasi-experimental setting in which the pay restriction is imposed exogenously by the government policy.
 To alleviate further the concern about reverse causality in our estimation of Equation (1), in which pay restriction measures are used, we use a straightforward technique for controlling for reverse causality by regressing CSR performance on the lagged pay restriction variables.
 The results (untabulated) are largely consistent with those reported in Table 3.
 The lagged RES1, RES2 and RES3 consistently show a negative effect on CSR performance.
 Collectively, the main results withstand a batch of sensitivity tests to address the issues of endogeneity and we continue to find a negative effect of the pay restriction on CSR performance.

 CSR activities conducted by Chinese firms are also influenced by executives’ non-monetary incentives, such as political connection and managerial perks.
 It is reported that Chinses firms conduct CSR as a political legitimacy strategy, and thus firms with political connections tend to have better engagement in CSR than those without (e.g., Qian & Chen, 2020; Zhao, 2012).
 Furthermore, perks consumed by managers such as business travel expenses and business entertainment expenses serve as the substitute for monetary compensation and create great agency costs (Gul, Cheng, & Leung, 2011), which may deprive a firm’s resources resulting in a low level of CSR engagement.
-To address these concerns, we conduct a set of sensitivity analyses by adding political connection and perks as additional controls in the regression analyses.
-Political connection is a dummy variable taking value of 1 if executives are politically connected, and zero otherwise.
+To address these concerns, we conduct a set of sensitivity analyses by adding political connection (PCON) and perks (PERK) as additional controls in the regression analyses.
+Political connection is a dummy variable taking the value of 1 if executives are politically connected, and zero otherwise.
 Perks is measured as the perk expenses deflated by sales revenue following Gul et al. (2011).
 The untabulated results of the regression analyses continuously support the negative effect of RES on CSR as predicted in H1.
-Also, the H2 and H3 are still supported.
+Also, H2 and H3 are still supported.
 Additionally, the results show positive coefficients on political connection but negative coefficients on perks, suggesting that firms with political connection tends to have great CSR engagement whereas perk consumption adversely affects CSR activities.

 Last but not least, we conduct additional tests to determine whether there is a discernible difference in the effect of the pay restriction on different aspects of CSR engagement.
 Hexun’s CSR index consists of five dimensions, specifically (i) shareholder; (ii) employee; (iii) supplier, customer and consumer; (iv) environmental; and (v) social responsibility.
 Based on these five dimensions, we conduct categorical analysis regressing the score of each category on the measures of RES and the control variables.
 The results (untabulated) suggest that the pay restriction has reduced top executives’ incentives to conduct all types of CSR activities except for their engagement in the environment.